musalethu/Different-Programming-Paradigms/_posts/2021-05-11-Programmming paradigms.md

 f)Database programming paradigm

-# INTRODUCTION
+# BODY
  WHAT ARE PROGRAMMING PARADIGMS?
- These are different ways of writing code . <br>
+ These are different ways or techniques of writing code . <br>

  1)Imperative programming paradigm
  It is based on the sequence of perculiar commands to work out a complication and carry of a goal.  <br>